-Eric S. Parnes is a partner in the Litigation and Trade Departments who focuses on representing clients in complex disputes—in court, before administrative agencies, and before arbitral tribunals—and on conducting and advising clients on internal investigations.
-He has particular experience litigating international trade disputes.
+Eric S. Parnes is Chair of Hughes Hubbard's Defense Industry practice group and a partner in the Litigation and Trade Departments who focuses on representing clients in complex disputes—in court, before administrative agencies, and before arbitral tribunals—and on conducting internal investigations and advising clients on corporate compliance matters.

 Eric has served as national counsel coordinating litigation in multiple jurisdictions against claims arising under state-law consumer protection and unfair and deceptive practices laws.
 Eric is also a member of the firm’s Appellate Practice Group and has represented clients before the Supreme Court of the United States, five U.S. Courts of Appeals, and the District of Columbia Court of Appeals.